KihariLion/FAPM/README.md

 with individual users, and generates an HTML document for each conversation that can be viewed in a web browser.

-Note that this script will mark all messages sent to you as having been read, even if you have not viewed them on FurAffinity itself.

 Suggestions and improvements are welcome!

 Requirements